intel/llvm/sycl/doc/extensions/experimental/sycl_ext_intel_esimd/sycl_ext_intel_esimd.md

 architecture devices and the host device for now.
 Attempt to run such code on other devices will result in error.

-All the ESIMD APIs are defined in the `sycl::ext::intel::experimental::esimd` namespace.
+All the ESIMD APIs are defined in the `sycl::ext::intel::esimd` namespace.

 Kernels and `SYCL_EXTERNAL` functions using ESP must be explicitly marked with